breatheco-de/the-misspell-chalenge/README.md

 ## 📝 Instructions

-Find one misspell on the any of the lessons, projects or exercises and create a pull request with the fix.
+Find one misspell on any of the lessons, projects or exercises and create a pull request with the fix.

 > Important: Please find another project to fix, this project has already been fixed enough 😂